kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * Does someone have a **backup stopwatch** ready?
 * Get a **headcount of riders**  on the start line.
 Does it match your sign-on sheet?
 Establish the **known DNSes**.
 * Do you have a **pen and paper** ready to note down anything of importance during the race (eg. DNFs, incidents, HPV changes, etc.)  *Write the race name on it clearly, and start a new sheet for each race.*
+* Do you have someone who can read race numbers out to you for manual entry if the RFID system fails?
 * Do you have a device that can **video the finish** if the timing system fails?

 ### Starting the mass-start race